 A hotel banned Native Americans.
-The Sioux hit back with a trespassing order.
+The Sioux served a trespassing order.

 On March 26, Frazier, other tribal leaders and dozens of people marched to the hotel to serve the cease-and-desist order, Frazier told The Post.

 According to Google, the Grand Gateway is temporarily closed.
-Nicholas Uhre told South Dakota Public Broadcasting that was a decision made because of recent threats his family has received.
+Nick Uhre told South Dakota Public Broadcasting that was a decision made because of recent threats his family has received.

-Frazier told The Post the tribes are planning to boycott Rapid City, meaning no Native Americans would step foot there, even to purchase groceries.
+Frazier told The Post the tribes are planning to boycott Rapid City, meaning no Native Americans would set foot there, even to purchase groceries.
 Tribal leaders are also expected to ask the Rapid City Common Council to revoke the hotel’s business license.

 “Be respectful,” Frazier told The Post.
 “We are human beings as well and we deserve to be treated with respect and dignity.
 We were here first.”